-- average output of Murray relative to the no-market-power case and further reducing the efficiency of dispatch. - Under the re-orientation proposal, the bidding behaviour at Murray will depend on whether or not at a given date and time in the market, Snowy Hydro believes it can prevent the Murray-Tumut constraint from binding without having to sacrifice too much output at Murray.
+• Under the re-orientation proposal, the bidding behaviour at Murray will depend on whether or not at a given date and time in the market, Snowy Hydro believes it can prevent the Murray-Tumut constraint from binding without having to sacrifice too much output at Murray.
 If Snowy Hydro believes it can prevent the Murray-Tumut constraint from binding with only a modest reduction in Murray output, it will offer Murray output at a high price, with some resulting efficiency loss.
-If Snowy Hydro believes it cannot prevent the Murray-Tumut constraint from binding without a very large reduction in Murray output, it will offer Murray output at a low price.
-The overall average efficiency consequences of this approach are difficult to assess qualitatively. - 57.
-An overall assessment of which of these three alternatives is likely to lead to the most efficient dispatch is difficult.
+If Snowy Hydro believes it cannot prevent the Murray-Tumut constraint from binding without a very large reduction in Murray output, it will offer Murray output, it will offer Murray output, it will offer Murray set a low price.
+The overall average efficiency consequences of this approach are difficult to assess qualitatively.

+57. An overall assessment of which of these three alternatives is likely to lead to the most efficient dispatch is difficult.
 None of the three alternatives will yield perfectly efficient dispatch outcomes under the present assumptions.
-The direction of the distortion in dispatch is quite different with output at Murray increased, relative to the efficient level under the status quo, and decreased under the Southern Generators' proposal, and somewhat unclear overall under the re-orientation proposal. - 58.
-Previous section discussed that, under the assumption of no generator market power, the Southern Generators' proposal, which achieved efficient dispatch, was preferred over the status quo, which, in turn, was preferred over the re-orientation proposal.
+The direction of the distortion in dispatch is quite different - with output at Murray increased, relative to the efficient level under the status quo, and decreased under the Southern Generators' proposal, and somewhat unclear overall under the re-orientation proposal.

+58. Previous section discussed that, under the assumption of no generator market power, the Southern Generators' proposal, which achieved efficient dispatch, was preferred over the status quo, which, in turn, was preferred over the re-orientation proposal.
 However, in the context of market power at the Murray node, it seems to be no longer possible to make a simple ranking of the options in this way.
 Table B2 below summarises the dispatch and efficiency outcomes assuming the ability to exercise market power at the Murray node.